3rd Portuguese India Armada (Nova, 1501): Fleet

 Little is known about the Third Armada of 1501 as opposed to other early Portuguese India armadas.
 Chroniclers' accounts are scant on details and differ significantly at several points.
 Very few contemporary documents offer substantive information, such as reconciliations of differing accounts or missing details.

 The Third Armada was primarily a commercial run to India.
 It is confirmed to have been composed of four ships: two owned by the crown and two privately owned.
 There may have been a fifth supply ship.

 This list of captains is given in João de Barros's Décadas, Damião de Góis's Chronica, Fernão Lopes de Castanheda's História, Diogo do Couto's list, Manuel de Faria e Sousa's Asia and Quintella's Annaes.
 Fernão Pacheco replaces Barbosa in several lists: Gaspar Correia's Lendas and the Relação das Naus.
 The Livro de Lisuarte de Abreu replaces Novais and Barbosa with Rui de Abreu and Duarte Pacheco, respectively.

 The modest armada carried 350–400 men, only 80 of which were armed.
 Its admiral was João da Nova, a Galician-born minor noble.
 He was Alcalde Pequeno (municipal magistrate) of Lisbon, and his principal recommendation to the admiralship was probably his connection to the powerful Portuguese nobleman Tristão da Cunha.

 The owners of the two private ships, D. Álvaro of Braganza and Bartolomeo Marchionni, a Florentine, had jointly outfitted the Anunciada, one of the ships of the Second India Armada of Pedro Álvares Cabral that was still at sea at the time.
 It was a considerable gamble for them to outfit the new ships before knowing the results of the previous enterprise.
 The Anunciada safely returned to Lisbon later in 1501 with a large cargo of spices.

+Suggestions that da Nova’s ships were sent to reinforce Cabral’s ships following the outbreak of war with the Calicut kingdom (e.g., “as the plight of the Portuguese at Calicut was acute, three ships were sent on ahead under the Admiral, Joao da Nova Castella, to reinforce de Cabral, the Portuguese commander in India”.) are now doubted because the Portuguese monarchy was unaware of the outbreak of war at India until the first of Cabral’s ships returned to Lisbon some six months after da Nova sailed from Lisbon.
+It has also been suggested that da Nova was charged to block any attempt by the Spanish to enter the spice trade.
+If true, given the small size of his fleet, he was entrusted with a very delicate mission.

 One of the passengers on the fleet was Paio Rodrigues, employed by D. Álvaro of Braganza to remain in India as a factor for the private consortium.
 Another was Álvaro de Braga, a crown factor who was heading for the African port of Sofala.